Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ## Initial Exercise (10 min)

-What differentiates software developers from other engineers? *Developers find things out.*
+What differentiates software developers from other engineers?

+* - Developers find things out.*

 We’ve learned that **executing efficient Internet searches** is a key skill every iOS developer needs.